lucas-cks/Neutron-Slowing-Monte-Carlo/README.md

 **Author:** Ching Kai Sing, Lucas

 ## 1. Overview
-This project implements a high-fidelity Monte Carlo simulation of neutron moderation in an infinite, capturing medium[cite: 1].
-It is based on the classic 1956 research by **Coveyou, Bate, and Osborn** at the Oak Ridge National Laboratory[cite: 2].
+This project implements a high-fidelity Monte Carlo simulation of neutron moderation in an infinite, capturing medium.
+It is based on the classic 1956 research by **Coveyou, Bate, and Osborn** at the Oak Ridge National Laboratory[cite: 1].
 The simulation explores the effects of moderator temperature on neutron flux spectra, validating results against **Wigner-Wilkins (1944)** theory[cite: 2].

 ## 2. Physics Background
 The simulation models neutron thermalization with the following parameters: